Antony-AXS/indicator.nvim/README.md

 ## About Window Highlight Feature
 * Setting 'window_highlight_event = true' in setup function sets the hightlight feature ON by default.
-* You can use 'Indicator.window_highlight_event_deactivate' to turn it off.
+* You can use 'Indicator.window_highlight_event_deactivate' to turn it OFF.
+* You can use 'Indicator.window_highlight_event_activate' to turn it ON.

 ### Preview
 ![wind](https://github.com/user-attachments/assets/f6a1a127-69a9-486e-8e2e-4e8f412c8c7a)